wdi-sg/gitbook-2018/00-config-deployment/installfest/osx/readme.md

 ```

-##Atom
+##Sublime
-We'll be running **Atom**, as our text editor of choice.
+We'll be running **Sublime**, as our text editor of choice.

-Download and install the latest version [https://atom.io](https://atom.io)
+Download and install the latest version [https://www.sublimetext.com/](https://www.sublimetext.com/)

-Restart terminal, and you should be able to open a folder to edit by typing `atom .` If this doesn't work, open Atom manually from Finder, click on Atom on the top left corner (it's next to the Apple logo), and click on 'Install Shell Commands'.
-Restart your terminal, and you're good to go.

 ## (optional) Pimp your Terminal with iTerm & Oh My ZSH